Creative and geometric times in physics, mathematics, logic, and philosophy: Abstract

 \section{Abstract}

-We propose a distinction between two different concepts of time that play a role in physics: \emph{geometric time} and \emph{creative time}.
+We distinguish two different concepts of time that play a role in physics: \textit{geometric time} and \textit{creative time}.
 The former is the time of deterministic physics and merely parametrizes a given evolution.
-The latter is instead characterized by real change, i.e. novel information that gets created when a non-necessary event becomes determined in a fundamentally indeterministic physics.
-This allows us to give a naturalistic characterization of the present as the moment that separates the potential future from the determined past.
-We discuss how these two concepts find natural applications in classical and intuitionistic mathematics, respectively, and in classical and multivalued tensed logic, as well as how they relate to the well-known A- and B-theories in the philosophy of time.
+The latter is instead characterized by real change, i.e. novel information that gets created when a non-necessary event becomes determinate in a fundamentally indeterministic physics.
+This allows one to give a naturalistic characterization of the present as the moment that separates the potential future from the determinate past.
+We discuss how these two concepts find natural applications in classical and intuitionistic mathematics, respectively, and in classical and intuitionistic logic, as well as how they relate to the well-known A- and B-theories in the philosophy of time.
+We acknowledge that we do not offer here a unified concept or a new philosophy of time.
+However, we contend that none of the existing philosophical accounts fully integrate both the geometric and creative concepts of time.